 Furthermore, the NAV per share was calculated as of a particular point in time.
-The NAV per share will fluctuate over time in response to, among other things, global, national or regional economic events, such as the wars in Ukraine and the Middle East, higher interest rates, inflation, changes in real estate market fundamentals, capital markets activities, and attributes specific to the properties and leases within our portfolio.
+The NAV per share will fluctuate over time in response to, among other things, global, national or regional economic events, higher interest rates, inflation, changes in real estate market fundamentals, capital markets activities, and attributes specific to the properties and leases within our portfolio.
+The extent to which these events impact our investments and operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence.